Buzut/steroids/README.md

 get_header(null, ['blog', 'comments']);
 ```

-We might realise that `comments.less` contains a lot of styles and that they are at the end of the article, so far under the fold.
-We therefore would rather have that styles loaded asynchronously.
+We might realise that `comments.less` contains a lot of styles and that they are at the end of the article, far under the fold.
+We therefore would rather have these styles loaded asynchronously.
 Fair enough.

 ```php
 <?php